Important duties definition

 • Scope of Services or “Scope of Work” means the work to be performed by the Proposer or Consultant as described in Section 2.0 of this RFP, as amended thereto.

-• Administrative and Audit Regulations means all applicable statutes, regulations, and other laws governing administration or audit of this Contract, which may include Title 2, Part 200, Code of Federal Regulations and Chapter 321 and Title 10, Subtitles D and F of the Texas Government Code.
+• Administrative and Audit Regulations means all applicable statutes, regulations, and other laws governing administration or audit of this Contract (including the regulations included in Title 2, Part 200, of the Code of Federal Regulations; Chapter 321 of the Texas Government Code; Subchapter F of Chapter 2155 of the Texas Government Code; and the requirements of Article VII herein).

 • Regulations of the U.S. Department of Transportation means the regulations in 49 CFR Parts 100-189.